cdhogan/DFT-basics/Pseudo/README.md

 | FHI | FHI converted from Abinit (NC) | https://pseudopotentials.quantum-espresso.org/legacy_tables/fhi-pp-from-abinit-web-site |
 | ONCV | Optimized Norm-Conserving Vanderbilt (NC) | See sg15 and dojo |
 | SG15 | Schlipf and Gygi ONCV type (NC) | http://www.quantum-simulation.org/potentials/sg15_oncv/ |

+> [!IMPORTANT]
+> USPP and PAW pseudos require you to specify `ecutrho` as well as `ecutwfc`.
+> For norm-conserving PPs, the charge density cutoff is 4 times the wavefunction cutoff, and this is the default in the code.
+For USPP/PAW, a scaling factor of 8-12 applies.
+You must specify by hand an appropriate value.
+Usually a "dual" of 10 is fine, but one should also perform tests.

 You will come across several acronyms in the names of pseudopotential files, especially in the PSLibrary, which have their own naming convention in the form `[rel-][core-][XC-][valence-][type][_version]`.
 See https://pseudopotentials.quantum-espresso.org/home/naming-convention for details.
 Some acronyms are listed in this table: